tin2tin/Blender_Screenwriter/README.md

 - Export to Html.
 - Save as Fountain.
 - Extract screenplay data and timings.
-- Auto create a sequence with scenes and dialogue.
+- Auto create a sequence with 3D scenes and dialogue as subtitles.

 ### How to